 A Local Energy Systems Toolkit is being developed to help local authorities overcome challenges in developing Smart, Local Energy Systems including how to access the data they need to make decisions.

-Webinar 1 – Enabling Smart Local Energy Systems: Digital & Data
+Catch up on the Webinar – Enabling Smart Local Energy Systems: Digital & Data

 The Energy Systems Catapult webinar Enabling Smart Local Energy Systems: Digital & Data (see above) with 40 local authority officers revealed that the majority, currently have difficulty accessing the data they need to make informed and effective decisions when developing local energy projects.